QuanergySystems/quanergy_client/readme/windows.md

    ".\visualizer.exe --host <IP Address of Sensor>"
 ```

 Cloud Viewer window should appear.
-When sensor is up to speed, use mouse to manipulate th view of point cloud.
+When sensor is up to speed, use mouse to manipulate the view of point cloud.

-**NOTE:** The point cloud may not appear until the mouse has moved the view.
+**NOTE:** The point cloud may not appear until the mouse is used to move the view.